-Known for high-speed bullet trains, Japan can also slow it down a notch with its fleet of luxury trains such as the Twilight Express and Seven Stars arguably provides the best experience the rails have to offer.
-With luxurious Japanese style interiors with all the trimmings of Western amenities – complete with private bathtubs – comfortably ride and take in Japan’s scenic coasts and landscapes, stopping at key sightseeing spots and indulging in unsurpassed dining experiences.
+Known for high-speed bullet trains, Japan can also slow it down a notch with its fleet of luxury trains such as the Twilight Express and Seven Stars, which arguably provides the best experience the rails have to offer.
+With luxurious Japanese style interiors, complete with all the trimmings of Western amenities – even private bathtubs – comfortably ride and take in Japan’s scenic coasts and landscapes, stopping at key sightseeing spots and indulging in unsurpassed dining experiences.

 2. Experience Omotenashi and stay in a Ryokan

 The Ryokan is potentially the oldest form of hotel in the world, dating back to the 8th century.
 These accommodations are imbued with Japanese tradition, making staying at one a memorable and cultural experience.
-Take your Ryokan experience to the next level on the floating Guntu or Asaba Ryokan on the breathtaking Izu Peninsula.
+Take your Ryokan experience to the next level with a night to remember on the floating Guntu or Asaba Ryokan on the breathtaking Izu Peninsula.

 3. Experience a Japanese Fish Market & Sushi Making

-Japan is filled with fish markets from the famed bustling Tokyo Tsukiji Market to the charming local Takamatsu Market, situated on the idyllic island of Shikoku, options are endless.
-Let a guide take you through the premise while learning about its history, witness exhilarating auctions, and end with a tasting of fresh sashimi or learn how to make your own sushi with the best teachers, using the best ingredients, at the world famous Tsukiji market.
+Japan is filled with fish markets, and from the famed bustling Tokyo Tsukiji Market to the charming local Takamatsu Market, situated on the idyllic island of Shikoku, options are endless.
+Let a guide take you through the premise and learn about its history, witness exhilarating auctions, and taste fresh sashimi and even dabble at making your own sushi with the best teachers and ingredients at the world famous Tsukiji market.

 4. Aunthenic Geiko and Teahouse experience in Historic Kanazawa

 Host an unforgettable evening at Kaikaro, a Michellin-starred teahouse in the heart of the historical Higashi Chaya-Gai district of the Kanazawa.
-A geiko will welcome you into their world with a night filled with traditional entertainment and party games.
+A geiko will welcome you into their world as you embark on a night filled with traditional entertainment and party games.
 Immersing in Japanese traditions is the perfect catalyst for team building.

 5. World Heritage Koyasan: introduction to Buddhist culture and rituals